openhealthcare/opal/doc/docs/reference/patient_list.md

 Will look for a template at `/myapp/templates/my_layout.html`.

+Opal includes three patient lists out of the box: `spreadsheet_list.html`, `card_list.html`, and `table_list.html`.
+See *Built-in PatientList Templates* below for further details.

-All the standard Opal patient list templates (Spreadsheet View, Card View, Table View) use Django templating `{% extends %}` syntax to extend their `base` templates respectively.
+All these patient list layout templates use Django `{% extends %}` syntax to extend their `base` templates respectively.
 Each of these `base` templates contains Django `{% block %}`s, so you can override selected parts of the base template by creating a new file in `patient_lists/layouts/` called, for example `spreadsheet_list.html`, and redefining the content of those blocks.

 ```html
 <!-- patient_lists/layouts/spreadsheet_list.html -->